Skoda Scala hatchback review

 Skoda Scala models, specs and alternatives

-As you might expect given the lower price, the Scala’s interior isn’t as plush as the VW Golf’s but it makes up for that by offering plenty of space for four six-footers.
-Plus, Skoda has added to the appeal of the Scala with all the thoughtful touches of the Octavia – there’s an ice-scraper with an integrated tyre gauge stowed away in the fuel filler cap, a parking ticket holder on the windscreen, and an umbrella in the doors (on higher-spec models), while the screenwash reservoir has a built-in funnel so you don’t slosh fluid all over the engine bay.
+While it might feature some lower-quality fixtures and fittings, the Scala makes up for it by offering plenty of space for four six-footers.
+Skoda has added to the appeal of the Scala with all the thoughtful touches of the Octavia – there’s an ice-scraper with an integrated tyre gauge stowed away in the fuel filler cap, a parking ticket holder on the windscreen, and an umbrella in the doors (on higher-spec models), while the screenwash reservoir has a built-in funnel so you don’t slosh fluid all over the engine bay.

 Trim levels |